hmcts/common-dev-env-bsbp/README.md

 To connect to SFTP:
 1. Download FileZilla
-2. Navigate to the location where the sftp certificates are configured (for example, docker/database) and acquire the public certificate.
+2. Navigate to the location where the sftp certificates are configured (for example, docker/database) and acquire the private certificate.
+An example of this would be the `id_dev_rsa.txt` file found in  https://github.com/hmcts/send-letter-service/tree/master/docker/sftp/ssh
-3. Navigate to FileZilla and set the site settings accordingly:
+4. Navigate to FileZilla and set the site settings accordingly:
    1. Protocol: SFTP - SSH File Transfer Protocol
+   2. Port: 2222
-   2. Host: localhost
+   3. Host: localhost
-   3. Logon Type: Key file
+   4. Logon Type: Key file
-   4. User: the one configured as a part of the docker-compose.yaml setup.
+   5. User: the one configured as a part of the docker-compose.yaml setup.
 For example: mosh
-   5. Key file: the downloaded public key for the local dev-env `only`.
+   6. Key file: the downloaded public key for the local dev-env `only`.
-4. Click connect.
+5. Click connect.

 ## Setting up Local SFTP Configuration For a Service